chandnipatelTW/expense-comparitor/README.md

 - your credit card / bank statements

 ### Development
-to run the tests, use this command from the projects root directory:
+to run the tests, use the command:
 ./gradlew clean build

 for more tasks, use the command:
 ./gradlew tasks

-to run this application, you'll need to do the following:
 ### BASIC SETUP:
-open the file at: <root_project_directory>/src/main/java/org/spargonaut/Application.java
-uncomment the line that says: application.run();
-its usually found on line 25. ymmv.

 download your credit card statements as a csv file.
 put them in the following directory:
-<root project directory>/data/credit_card_files/
+<root project directory>/expense_matcher_cli/data/credit_card_files/
 (note: currently, the application is only parsing credit card statements from Chase bank)

 download your expense reports from expensify (use the default csv template).
 put them in the following directory:
-<root project directory>/data/unicode_expense_files
+<root project directory>/expense_matcher_cli/data/unicode_expense_files

 run the command:
 ./gradlew prepare
+(expensify exports your expense reports in unicode by default.  this script converts them to ASCII and places them in the correct directory)

 ### RUNNING THE APPLICATION:
 use the command ./gradlew run